cookiecutter/cookiecutter-django/README.rst

 * Registration via django-allauth_
 * Comes with custom user model ready to go
 * Optional basic ASGI setup for Websockets
-* Optional custom static build using Gulp and livereload
+* Optional custom static build using Webpack
 * Send emails via Anymail_ (using Mailgun_ by default or Amazon SES if AWS is selected cloud provider, but switchable)
 * Media storage using Amazon S3 or Google Cloud Storage
 * Docker support using docker-compose_ for development and production (using Traefik_ with LetsEncrypt_ support)